yanchun628/Logseq/pages/MeetingWIthTommy.md

 		- output in holiday
 		- resource
 		- interaction between grading team and analyst team
-			- I reviewed our workflow with a few analysts
+			- I have discussed with several analysts